myltik/azure-docs.ru-ru/articles/marketplace-publishing/marketplace-publishing-get-publisher-support.md

 <properties
-   pageTitle="Обращение в службу поддержки издателей в Azure Marketplace | Microsoft Azure" description="Как обращаться в службу поддержки издателей в Azure Marketplace и отправлять запросы." services="marketplace-publishing" documentationCenter="na" authors="v-jeana"
+   pageTitle="Accessing publisher support for the Azure Marketplace | Microsoft Azure" description="How to access and submit publisher support requests for the Azure Marketplace" services="marketplace-publishing" documentationCenter="na" authors="v-jeana"